DJCordhose/mlops-drift/docs/story.md

 1. Basics of our model
    * https://djcordhose.github.io/mlops-drift/2023-odsc.html#/starting-point
    * dataset represents one month of data
-   * identifying invariants of the model
+   * identifying invariants of the model as described in notebook

 ### Motivation/Issue
 1. Could be end of the story,